scottyschup/ruby-curriculum/w1d1/data-structures/array.md

   * how to set an item at an index
   * how to perform a block on each element
 * Know how to name arrays appropriately.
-* Know why not to mix items in an array.
+* Know why not to mix types in an array.

 ## Creating arrays